 I hope you know what I'm talking about.
-I could be talking about "who", "which", "whose" and so on, or I could be talking about aunts, uncles and cousins.
+I could be talking about who, which, whose and so on, or I could be talking about aunts, uncles and cousins.
 That's the trouble with English.
 One word can have two quite different meanings.
-Well, in this short piece I'm going to talk about both - that is primarily aunts, uncles and so on and with a bit of luck the other "relatives" should be there too.
+Well, in this short piece I'm going to talk about both - that is primarily aunts, uncles and so on and with a bit of luck the other who